ibm-cloud-docs/satellite/satellite-cli-reference-v2.md

 # CLI reference for {{site.data.keyword.satelliteshort}} commands
 {: #satellite-cli-reference}

-Refer to these {{site.data.keyword.satelliteshort}} CLI commands when you want to automate the creation and management of your {{site.data.keyword.satelliteshort}} location, including location, host, cluster, and endpoint operations.
+Refer to these {{site.data.keyword.satelliteshort}} CLI commands when you want to automate the creation and management of your.
 {: shortdesc}

 To install the CLI, see [Installing the the CLI](/docs/satellite?topic=satellite-cli-install).
 To view a high-level map of all the {{site.data.keyword.satellitelong_notm}} commands, see the [CLI map](/docs/satellite?topic=satellite-icsat_map).